sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 {% endapiv3example %}

 {% anchor h4 %}
-Cancel or Pause Your Send
+4. Cancel or Pause Your Send
 {% endanchor %}

 Now that your email has been scheduled and has a batch ID assigned, you can pause or cancel the send at any time up to 10 minutes before the scheduled send time.

 {% info %}
-You can still make the following API call within 10 minutes of the scheduled send time, but scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
+Scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
 {% endinfo %}

 To only pause your scheduled send, simply set the `status` parameter in your request to "pause".
 To completely cancel your request, set `stats` to "cancel".